From D&D to PPE: 3D Printing Face Masks for Reno Hospitals

-Our business currently has 19 3D printers — so we have reached out to our customers asking for more time on our deliveries so that we can dedicate 75 percent of our printers to printing these visors for the shields.
+Our business currently has 19 3D printers, so we've reached out to our customers asking for more time on our deliveries so that we can dedicate 75 percent of our printers to printing these visors for the shields.

 What inspired you to tackle this endeavor and extend so much support to our community?

-We’ve been watching the news and seeing online that people are using their 3D printers to help local healthcare workers, so we decided to reach out and see if we could help here locally.
+We’ve been watching the news and seeing online that people are using their 3D printers to help local healthcare workers, so we decided to reach out and see if we could help locally.
 We spent a few days printing prototypes and deciding which model (there are several online) would be the most efficient and reliable.
-We went around all over town buying up transparency film that teachers use on overhead projectors and we got to work.
-We delivered samples to hospital administration, and once we knew they not only would accept them, but they were very much in need of them, we got started.
+We went around all over town buying up transparency film that teachers use on overhead projectors and got to work.
+We delivered samples to hospital administration and—once we knew they not only would accept them, but they were very much in need of them—we got started.

-We were able to get in touch with the right people, and now we are doing everything we can to get as many shields as we can into the hands of those in need.
+We got in touch with the right people, and now we're doing everything we can to get as many shields as possible into the hands of those in need.
 Once we realized we were unable to keep up the demand, we reached out to other local makers and have approximately 20 different groups of people printing visors for us to donate to the hospitals.
-We are currently receiving requests from various practices all over town.
-We are hoping to be able to extend our help to Renown shortly.
+We're currently receiving requests from various practices all over town and are hoping to be able to extend our help to Renown shortly.

 What other community partners are you working with?

-Chris Church from the University was able to get us some larger nozzles over the weekend for two of our printers, which helped output quite a bit.
-We are now working with a “Reno COVID-19 Assistance” group that encompasses people from all over the region, including the UNR Innevation Center, Reno Collective, College of Engineering, UNR De La Mare Library makerspace, and locals that have other skills and want to help out.
-We are blown away at the maker community readiness and involvement in helping us provide as many face shields as possible.
+Chris Church from the University of Nevada, Reno got us some larger nozzles over the weekend for two of our printers, which helped output quite a bit.
+We're now working with a "Reno COVID-19 Assistance" group that encompasses people from all over the region, including the UNR Innevation Center, Reno Collective, College of Engineering, UNR De La Mare Library makerspace, and locals that have other skills and want to help out.
+We're blown away at the maker community readiness and involvement in helping us provide as many face shields as possible.
 Without all of this amazing support, we wouldn’t even be able to come close to fulfilling the needs of our area.

-We just got word today that Reno Type has agreed to help us put the necessary holes into the plastic shield pieces so we can now finish them much faster once we are able to get a bigger supply of the transparency film or pvc sheets.
+We just received word today that Reno Type has agreed to help us put the necessary holes into the plastic shield pieces, so we can now finish them much faster once we are able to get a bigger supply of the transparency film or pvc sheets.